Covid-19 coronavirus: What will life look like under alert level 2

 This includes activities that were restricted previously, including:

 You can play sports that involve close contact, but only if good contact tracing is maintained for training and games.
 Make sure you know who you're training and playing with, in case someone gets sick.
-No one should train or play if they have symptoms of COVID-19.
+No one should train or play if they have Covid-19 symptoms.

-For sports where it is possible to maintain physical distancing, such as tennis, you should try your best to keep 2 metres from other people.
+For sports where it is possible to maintain physical distancing, such as tennis, you should try your best to keep two metres from other people.

 High-level sporting events

-NZ Super Rugby and ANZ Premiership Netball professional leagues can go ahead at Alert Level 2 because they take place in controlled workplaces.
+Super Rugby and ANZ Premiership Netball professional leagues can go ahead at alert level 2 because they take place in controlled workplaces.
 The details for these events will be developed with Sport New Zealand and WorkSafe.
 Initially, they will happen without crowds but they can be broadcast.

 Workplaces and businesses